dudung/butiran.js/README.md

 # butiran.js
-Simulation of physical system based on granular particles (en: granular particle, id: butiran) or granular-like particles, e.g. unphysical entity such as an agent.
+Simulation of systems based on granular particles (en: granular particle, id: butiran) or granular-like particles, e.g. unphysical entity such as an agent.

 ## Distribution
 Library of butiran.js can be downloaded from